-- Red Sage—has been found in certain studies to be an effective antioxidant and to help protect the lining of blood vessels from injury when oxygen is temporarily cut off and then resumed.
-For people who have low blood oxygen levels, red sage could offer some protection.
+- Red Sage—has been found in certain studies to be an effective antioxidant and help protect the lining of blood vessels from injury when oxygen is temporarily cut off and resumed.
+Red sage could offer some protection for people with low blood oxygen levels.

-Remember to talk with your doctor about these herbal supplements and natural treatments for COPD before changing your COPD treatment plan.
+Before changing your COPD treatment plan, remember to talk with your doctor about these herbal supplements and natural treatments for COPD.

 Diet and Exercise